 Synthetic hair extensions are made out of materials that imitate natural hair.
 Even though they come in different varieties, they are generally stiff and coarse to the touch.
 They don’t have many styling options since heat damages most synthetic hair.
 This type of hair extension is typically cheaper than human hair but won’t last as long as human hair extensions.
 Synthetic hair works if you’re okay with sticking with a specific look, color, and texture.

 Human hair extensions are made with real human hair.
 They’re a bit easier to blend with your hair since it has a similar texture.
-It’s also easier to style human hair compared to synthetic hair.
+If you are looking to style your hair more, consider getting a human hair extension because it’s also easier to style human hair compared to synthetic hair.
+Unlike synthetic hair, you can dye the hair color, apply heat styling tools to it, and also spend more time outside without worrying about damaging the hair.
+Since it is real hair, you have more freedom to style it as opposed to a particular synthetic look that is already designed.